 Lagrime is a continuation of the album Scorrete lagrime mie in showcasing the vocality of the trombone.
 From its inclusion in church music-making around 1500 to its use alongside voices in secular and sacred concertato music of the 1600’s, to the rich solo vocal repertoire with obbligato trombone of the 1700’s, the trombone has perhaps been associated with the voice more than any other instrument.
 The ensemble further explore the vocal virtuosity of the baroque trombone, its ability to sing and speak, and its interplay with the human voice when treated as a coequal second voice, when set in opposition, playing instrumental ritornelli, or when accompanying the voice as a continuo instrument.

-The ensemble was recently featured at the International Trombone Festival, and 2026 will see it embark on a coast-to-coast tour of Canada and record a second album, this time showcasing the music of Francesca Caccini.
+The ensemble was featured at the International Trombone Festival 2025.
+It will embark on a coast-to-coast tour of Canada in the spring of 2026 and appear as finalist of the York Early Music International Young Artists Competition in 2026.
+The recording of a second album is already planned for 2027, this time showcasing the music of Francesca Caccini.

 Lagrime has a variable cast according to the needs of each programme and the location of each project, with the typical line-up ranging between two and five musicians.
 Collaborators include: